sebsheep/advanced-python/01-fundamentals/README.md

 ## Python 2 vs 3

 Today, new projects are all written in Python3.
-Begining 2024, Python3.7 is not maintained anymore, and the last version is 3.12.
+Starting 2024, Python3.7 is not maintained anymore, and the last version is 3.12.

 Python2 is not maintained anymore....
 BUT, still millions of LoC running on it!